igromanru/Dark-Souls-III-Cheat-Engine-Guide/MemoryViewerGuide.md

 Now, right click on the address and select "Copy Address to clipboard" This will, obviously, copy the address so you can paste it into a helper, but Helpers, for now, are another thing.

-And congratulations, you have successfully used Memory Viewer within Dark Souls 3.
+And congratulations, you have successfully used Memory Viewer to find addresses within Dark Souls 3.
 ----
 As a closing statement, please remember _addresses are not static.
 They are dynamic._ Meaning they will be different with each game restart, so you'll need to find them again for any other edits you wish to make.